 I studied Law with French Law at UCL and Paris II as an undergraduate before winning a scholarship to represent the UK at the College of Europe in Bruges where I undertook a LLM in European Legal Studies.

 After teaching at UCL while reading for my Bar Exams, I worked initially in the City of London for leading UK and US law firms, in the EU Commission In Brussels, as well as independently undertaking projects for a variety of investment firms and NGOs helping them to measure legal risk.
-My work in legal practice encompassed mainly: WTO Law, EU Single Market/Customs Law and Competition Law.
+My work in legal practice encompassed mainly: Competition Law and WTO Law.

 Prior to joining Stirling, I taught at UCL, BPP, Buckingham, Dundee and Warwick.
 I have worked extensively on admissions, outreach and careers matters.
-I was also a visiting research fellow at the British Institute of International & Comparative Law (2008-09).
+I was also a visiting research fellow at the British Institute of International & Comparative Law (2008-09) examining the EU and international law regulation of solar energy and biofuels.